shalikadulaj/IoT-Mini-Project-1/README.md

 This project is divided into three main layers. the main objective is to achieve the maximum efficiency, power consumption, and reliability of each layer.

+* Sensing
+* Network Layer
+* Data Management

 ## Sensing Layer

 In this implementation, we utilized the FIT [IOT-LAB M3](https://www.iot-lab.info/docs/boards/iot-lab-m3/) microcontroller for capturing temperature, atmospheric pressure, and LUX level data.
+(IOT-LAB node m3-1)

 The FIT IOT-LAB M3 is built on an STM32 (ARM Cortex M3) microcontroller, featuring an ATMEL radio interface operating at 2.4 GHz, and equipped with four sensors.